-Grant recipients should implement the NIST Cybersecurity Framework and take advantage of existing cybersecurity standards
+Grant recipients should implement the NIST Cybersecurity Framework and take advantage of existing cybersecurity standards and resources

 Land mobile radio (LMR) has long been used by emergency first responders for mission critical communications.
 As technologies evolve, LMR systems are exposed to greater security risks such as jamming, eavesdropping, and denial of service.
 In addition, the emergency response community is deploying advanced voice, video, and data services over Internet Protocol (IP)-based networks to enhance response operations.
-Although these services enhance capabilities, they also introduce new and significant cyber risks that the emergency response community must plan and address.
+Although these services enhance capabilities, they also introduce new and significant cyber risks that the emergency response community must address.
 Traditional emergency communications systems have limited means of cyber entry, but IP-based platforms enable interconnection with a wide range of public and private networks, such as wireless networks and the Internet.

 The public safety community must continually identify risks and address evolving security requirements.
 Emergency communications cybersecurity is a shared mission across all levels of government, the private sector, nongovernmental organizations, and even the public.
 To protect emergency communications from cyber threats and attacks, recipients will need to invest in solutions that enhance cybersecurity posture.
 Cybersecurity must be addressed through planning, governance, and technology solutions that secure networks.
-Recipients should ensure cybersecurity planning is comprehensive and addresses all network component lifecycles, and updates to non-technology support activities, such as mutual aid agreements, standard operating procedures, and policy development.
+Recipients should ensure cybersecurity planning is comprehensive and maintained throughout the lifecycle of all network components.
+Cybersecurity risk management should also include updates to non-technology support activities, such as mutual aid agreements, standard operating procedures, and policy development.
 Personnel should be trained on the latest security, resiliency, continuity and operational practices and maintain in-service training as new technology and methods are made available.

-Despite every effort, cyber threat events will occur.
+Despite every effort, cyber incidents will occur.
 Being prepared to execute response processes and procedures, prevent expansion of the event, mitigate its effects, and eradicate the incident is necessary.
 Incident response plans, recovery or resiliency plans, and continuity of operations plans are useful in cybersecurity incident response.
 Recovery planning processes and strategies are improved by incorporating lessons learned into future activities.